 Last November, we reported that a Saudi Prince was caught with over 2 tons of amphetamines on his private jet.
 In 2014, we reported that a boat with ties to US politicians Mitch McConnell was found with 90 pounds of cocaine onboard.

-Meanwhile, last October, former British Territorial Army mechanic Anthony C Heaford released a report, and a series of photos which he says proves that British troops are harvesting Opium in Afghanistan.
+Meanwhile, last October, former British Territorial Army mechanic Anthony C Heaford released a report, and a series of photos which paint a rather ominous picture of Western forces and their role in Opium production in Afghanistan.

 Heaford’s report is just the most recent of many, and government drug trafficking is so widespread that more cases are surfacing all the time.

 In September of 2007, a CIA jet crashed in Mexico with 3.2 tons of cocaine onboard.
 The jet was on its way from Bolivia when it was spotted by Mexican helicopters that followed in pursuit.
 The chase resulted in the crash of the jet and the seizure of the cocaine.